InternetMaximalism/intmax2-mining-cli/docs/mainnet-quickstart.md

 After entering the withdrawal private key, the address will be displayed.
 Confirm that the address is correct.

-*Note: It is recommended to use an empty wallet as your withdrawal address.
-Make sure not to deposit directly into this address from the deposit address that would be generated for you during mining.*
+_Note: It is recommended to use an empty wallet as your withdrawal address.
+Make sure not to deposit directly into this address from the deposit address generated for you during mining._

 4. **Choose whether to encrypt the private key**: Choose whether to encrypt the private key.
 Because the withdrawal private key will be stored in local storage, we highly recommend encrypting it.
 Press `y` or `Enter` to encrypt the private key, or `n` to store it in plain text.